12 Eczema-Friendly Makeup Products That Aren't Just Boring Basics

 Mai-Light Maitake Rose Skin Nourishing Highlighter, Cocokind ($12)

-This clean bronzer is perfect for those with light skin tones—a swipe of bronzer can give you that easy sun-kissed gleam on days when you feel nothing but blotchy and red.
-It's also made with green tea extract and phytosphingosine, two powerhouse ingredients that help combat redness and irritation.
-So you're not just covering up redness, you're healing it too.
+A swipe of this clean, subtle bronzer can give you that easy sun-kissed gleam on days when you feel nothing but blotchy and inflamed.
+It's formulated with shea butter to soften and soothe the skin, as well as meadowfoam oil to moisturize and combat irritation.
+So you're not just covering up irritation, you're healing it too.

 Tower28 Beauty Superdew Shimmer Free Highlighter